calpoly-iandunn/csc471/assignments/program01.md

 **Due: Saturday, September 23rd 11:55pm**

+<a class="btn btn-info" href="https://github.com/calpoly-csc471/program01">The base code for this program can be found on GitHub here</a>

 ## Goal:

 Create a program that reads in and renders an indexed face set meshes (of type .obj) to an image via software rasterization.